-This deliverable reports the evaluation and validation of the federated Finnish pilot of the iFLEX project.
-The task 8.2 integrates the iFLEX Finnish pilot cluster to the single flexibility platform of the INTERRFACE / OneNet project.
+In the following sections the deliverable describes the effort undertaken in Task 8.2 which integrates the iFLEX Finnish pilot cluster to the single flexibility platform of the INTERRFACE / OneNet project.
 The collaboration is also sought with the MAKING-CITY project by organizing a joint pilot.
 Both iFLEX and MAKING-CITY projects are end-consumer centric whereas INTERRFACE / OneNet is more focused on system perspective.
 Hence, the federated Finnish pilot cluster provides a holistic solution by harnessing flexibility service from the consumer side and offering to the affected network where it is needed the most, and thus through end-user engagement, validates the iFLEX Assistant in the energy value chain.
-Additionally, the deliverable exploits possible synergies and seeks cooperation with similar European Commission (EC) Horizon projects including InterConnect, UIW and BD4OPEM as part of the task 8.3.
-The objective of the planned cooperation is to achieve integrated solutions that are otherwise not possible.

 The initial plan was to connect the iFLEX Finnish pilot to the INTERRFACE project but the individual demonstration schedules could not provide such an opportunity, and as to date, the INTERRFACE project has already ended.
 Alternatively, the integration to the OneNet project is sought.
-The OneNet project is granted from the same call as that of the INTERRFACE, and has almost the same partners, and objectives.
+OneNet project is granted from the same call as that of INTERRFACE, and has almost the same partners, and objectives.
 More importantly, the demonstration schedules better overlap in time providing an opportunity to validate the federated iFLEX Finnish pilot.

 In this joint pilot, the iFLEX pilot building located in Helsinki is connected to the OneNet platform.
-The scenario utilized for the demonstration exhibits the complete process of flexibility uptake by the network, i.e., from end-user to the OneNet platform via flexibility market and vice-versa.
-The functional view / demo setup of the joint pilot and the step-wise data flow are thoroughly illustrated.
+The scenario utilized for the demonstration exhibits the complete process of flexibility uptake by the network, i.e., from enduser to the OneNet platform via flexibility market and vice-versa.
+The functional view / demo setup of the joint pilot and the stepwise data flow are thoroughly illustrated.
 The iFLEX Assistant performs local energy optimization based on the day-ahead electricity prices, district heating prices and end-user comfort levels.
 Based on this, the iFLEX Assistant proposes base-line consumption and the flexibility potential of the pilot building that can be offered to the network.
 The flexibility profile is sent to aggregation and market interface module.
 The aggregator submits bid(s) to the relevant market which is then forwarded to the OneNet platform where respective energy network optimization takes place.
 The results are then conveyed to the respective market operator, based on which either the bid is accepted or rejected.
 In case, the bid is accepted, the command for activating the flexibility is generated and communicated via the iFLEX Assistant.
 Finally, the activated flexibility is measured and verified against the bid and the base-line consumption for the purpose of remuneration or penalty calculations.